parinithshekar/driver2vec/README.md

 # driver2vec
-A pytorch implementation of the Driver2vec model
+A pytorch implementation of the Driver2vec model - Group 75